vdclab/vdclab-wiki/PathView.md

 - Take a numerical table as entry, with gene ids in first column.
 - Take another numerical table as entry, with compounds ids in first column.
 - Both these gene ids can be from a variaety of database, to be selected.
+- Choose pathway
+- Choose colorations

 ## Ease of use
 - Interactive Examples to learn to use the tool.
+- After reading the Help section, very easy.
+- Simple to costumize at will.

 ## Citations